 Treating Your Torn Labrum

-Initial treatment of a torn labrum in the hip should focus on resting your hip and reducing the inflammation to help relieve pain.
-Minor labral tears are best treated with non-invasive therapies such as cold compression and Blood Flow Stimulation Therapy™ (BFST®).
+Initial treatment of a torn labrum in the hip should focus on resting your hip and reducing inflammation to help relieve pain.
+Minor labral tears are often treated with non-invasive conservative treatment therapies such as cold compression and Deep Tissue Therapy.

-- Cold compression will control pain and swelling.
+- the use of a Cold Compress or Ice Pack will control pain and reduce swelling.

-- Blood Flow Stimulation Therapy will heal your labrum faster, increase the length and elasticity of soft tissue and improve the overall health of all the tissue in the joint by delivering an abundance of nutrients to the area.
+- Deep Tissue Therapy through use of a T•Shellz Wrap® will heal your labrum faster, increase the length and elasticity of soft tissue and improve the overall health of all the tissue in the joint by delivering an abundance of nutrients to the area.

-To decrease inflammation and relieve the pain of a labral tear doctor's recommend cold compression therapy.
-Cold compression therapy within the first 72 hours of an injury to your acetabular labrum or following surgery is an effective way to relieve pain and swelling while limiting the amount of damage done to your tissue.
-In addition, cold compression therapy can reduce, or even eliminate, the need for NSAIDs that can be harmful to your body.
+To decrease inflammation and relieve the pain of a labral tear doctor's recommend cold therapy within the first 72 hours of an injury.
+This is an effective way to relieve pain and swelling while limiting the amount of damage done to your recently injured soft tissue.

 Cold compression therapy works by interrupting and slowing nerve and cell function in the injured area and reducing swelling that can block blood vessels.
 This is important because once blood vessels are blocked or damaged, they can no longer carry oxygen and nutrients to your labrum and tissue cells begin to break-down.
-Without cold compression therapy, cellular break-down and tissue damage continues as the cells do not get the oxygen they need to survive.
-By limiting the amount of damage done to your tissue, you also limit the amount of healing that needs to occur.
-This is a very important step to heal your labral tear faster and with less pain!
+Without cold therapy, cellular break-down and tissue damage continues as the cells do not get the oxygen they need to survive.
+By limiting the amount of damage done to your soft tissue, you also limit the amount of healing that needs to occur.
+This is an important step in healing your labral tear faster and with less pain!